ShivaniAdimulam/BookManagement/README.md

  2)Auth Token
    Variable Name= token
-   Pass token as a value for this variable,You will get this token after running login api
+   Pass token as a value for this variable,You will get this token after running login api (login api endPoint is "/admin/login")

+# All API's Info

+#1)Login Api

 Enter the login credetntials to get loggedin : Email: adimulamshivani@gmail.com  and Password: shivani@100